-This temple is about 450 years old and you feel its age when you stand in its premises that look rather worn out.
+This is about 450 years old and you feel its age when you stand on its premises that look rather worn out.

 Lord Ramnath here is flanked by two of his spouses Kamakshi & Shanteri.

-Originally, Ramnathi Temple was located in the village of Loutolim, where you can now see the Bigfoot Museum.
+Originally, the Ramnathi shrine was located in the village of Loutolim, where you can now see the Bigfoot Museum.

-As per the temple website, Ramnath is the symbol of Vishnu & Shiva unity.
-Hari i.e. Vishnu and Hara i.e. Shiva come together as Hari-Hara.
-The Ramnath Temple website also offers the online darshan to the followers.
+As per their website, Ramnath is the symbol of Vishnu & Shiva unity.
+Hari i.e. Vishnu and Hara i.e. Shiva comes together as Hari-Hara.
+Their website also offers the online darshan to the followers.

 Sh Mahalaxmi Temple, Bandora

-Sh Mahalaxmi temple is located in Bandora village near Ponda in South Goa.
+The Sh Mahalaxmi temple is located in Bandora village near Ponda.
 I remember it for the striking yellow color that I so associate with the houses of Goa.
 It almost looks like a palatial house with tall windows.
-It is only when you step into the temple that you realize you are inside a temple.
+It is only when you step inside that you realize you are inside a shrine.

-Mahalaxmi at this temple is believed to be an incarnation of Adi-Shakti – the supreme power & energy.
+Mahalaxmi here is believed to be an incarnation of Adi-Shakti – the supreme power & energy.

-It is said that Mahalaxmi idol at this temple resembles the Mahalaxmi at Kolhapur.
+It is said that the Mahalaxmi idol here resembles the Mahalaxmi at Kolhapur.

-For the Goud Saraswat Brahmins who follow these temples in Goa, the temple of Mahalaxmi stands out for the beautiful gardens in its premises.
+For the Goud Saraswat Brahmins who are followers, this one stands out for the beautiful gardens in its premises.
 You can see various flowering trees all around.
-The beautiful Chariot is placed in a room behind the temple that you can see when you go around the temple for circumambulation or parikrama.
+The beautiful Chariot is placed in a room that you can see when you go around for circumambulation or parikrama.

-As per the temple website Sh Mahalaxmi Temple existed herein Bandora village since the ancient times and not really moved here during Portuguese times.
-Temple that existed in Colva and is sometimes confused to have been shifted here was a subsidiary shrine of this temple, built by the followers who found it difficult to come to Bandora after crossing rivers.
+As per their website, the Sh Mahalaxmi shrine existed herein Bandora village since ancient times and not really moved here during Portuguese times.
+The shrine that existed in Colva and is sometimes confused to have been shifted here, was a subsidiary shrine, built by the followers who found it difficult to come to Bandora after crossing rivers.

 Sh Nageshi Maharudra Temple, Bandora

-Located very close to the Mahalaxmi temple, Nagesh Maharudra Temple commonly known as Nageshi temple is also located in Bandora village.
+Located very close to Mahalaxmi, Nagesh Maharudra commonly known as the Nageshi shrine is also located in Bandora village.

-I would remember this temple for the beautiful temple tank right in front of the temple.
-If you walk to the opposite end you see the reflection of the temple in the tank and that looks just lovely.
-Otherwise, it is a rather simple temple.
+I would remember this for the beautiful tank right in front of it.
+If you walk to the opposite end you see the reflection of the shrine in the tank and that looks just lovely.
+Otherwise, it is a rather simple one.

-A notable feature of this temple is the running wooden panel with stories from Hindu epics carved in bright colors.
+A notable feature is the running wooden panel with stories from Hindu epics carved in bright colors.

 The Deepastambha here had 8 guardian deities of the 8 directions carved on it.
 Like you see at Sun Temple, Modhera as well.

-The temple top has peacocks on it and its canteen is also called Mayurshala.
-I could not gather the relation of Peacock with Maharudra form of Shiva.
+The shrine top has peacocks on it and its canteen is also called Mayurshala.
+I could not gather the relation of Peacock with Maharudra’s form of Shiva.
 As peacock is generally associated with his son Kartik or with Krishna Avatar of Vishnu.

-Another intriguing feature of this temple is that it faces west which is unusual.
+Another intriguing feature is that it faces west which is unusual.
 Temples mostly face east and some Shiva temples face South.

-A copper plate dating back to 1300 CE calls this temple of Nagnath.
+A copper plate dating back to 1300 CE calls this shrine of Nagnath.
 I assume that is tropically important as that area is home to a lot of snakes.
-The temple is believed to be Swayambhu – or the one that came on its own and was not really built by man.
+The shrine is believed to be Swayambhu – or the one that came on its own and was not really built by man.

-As per the folklore, the Nageshi temple tank has snakes in it.
-But I do not recall any snakes there though I saw many big and small fishes in the temple tank.
+As per folklore, the tank has snakes in it.
+But I do not recall any snakes there though I saw many big and small fishes in the tank.

-Like Mahalaxmi temple, this temple is also in-situ and was not shifted here from anywhere.
+Like the Mahalaxmi shrine, this one is also in-situ and was not shifted here from anywhere.
 In other words, this was not impacted by the Portuguese rule as Ponda never came under their rule.

 Sh Mahalasa Narayani Temple, Mardol

-Mahalasa temple is the most enchanting of temples of Ponda or Goa.
+Mahalasa shrine is the most enchanting.
 It has a unique long body with a shining brass dome atop its blue walls.
-The temple interiors in wood are very well preserved.
-You enter the temple and are surrounded by thick carved pillars all around.
+The interiors in the wood are very well preserved.
+You enter and are surrounded by thick carved pillars all around.
 There is a wooden panel going around the hall for the devotees to sit.
 The ceilings have fine carvings depicting various animals and birds.
-The outer walls of the temple have lovely wooden brackets and frames.
+The outer walls have lovely wooden brackets and frames.

-If you want to get a glimpse of how the earlier avatars of these temples might have looked, Mahalasa temple is your best bet.
+If you want to get a glimpse of how the earlier avatars of these shrines might have looked, the Mahalasa shrine is your best bet.

-A unique feature of Mahalasa at Mardol temple is that she is shown wearing Yagnopavitra or the sacred thread around her shoulder that is usually worn only by the men.
+A unique feature of Mahalasa at Mardol shrine is that she is shown wearing Yagnopavitra or the sacred thread around her shoulder that is usually worn only by the men.

-The original temple was located in present day Verna that was known as Varunapur in those days.
-And was moved to Mardol in 16th CE, making it about a 450-year-old temple.
+The original shrine was located in present-day Verna that was known as Varunapur in those days.
+And was moved to Mardol in 16th CE, making it about a 450-year-old one.

-The temple website gives information about all the Mohini or Mahalasa temples like the one in Nepal near Pashupatinath Temple or the one in Maharashtra.
+Their website gives information about all the Mohini or Mahalasa shrines like the one in Nepal near the Pashupatinath shrine or the one in Maharashtra.

-Along with Shantadurga Temple, Mangeshi or Mangueshi is one of the most important and hence famous temples of Goa.
-I had earlier written in detail about Mangeshi Temple.
+Along with Shantadurga, Mangeshi or Mangueshi is one of the most important and hence famous temples of the state.
+I had earlier written in detail about Mangeshi.

-In fact, this temple is also used by Goa tourism as a representative of all temples in Goa for any promotional activity.
-You can find this blue temple on all Goa tourism brochures.
+In fact, it is also used by Goa tourism as a representative of all temples in Goa for any promotional activity.
+You can find this one on all Goa tourism brochures.

-Mangeshi temple was originally located in Cortalim on the banks of Zuari river which were respectively known as Khushasthali and Agashi.
-A new temple has been built at the original spot but the real practicing temple continues to be in Priol village near Ponda, where it has stood for 400+ years.
+It was originally located in Cortalim on the banks of the Zuari river which were respectively known as Khushasthali and Agashi.
+A new shrine has been built at the original spot but the real practicing shrine continues to be in Priol village near Ponda, where it has stood for 400+ years.

 Devaki Krishna Temple, Marcel

-Devaki Krishna is a unique temple located in the village of Marcel.
-Also pronounced as Marshel that was originally called MahaShaila.
-It is a temple dedicated to motherly emotion with mother Devaki holding the child Krishna in her arms.
+Devaki Krishna is a unique one located in the village of Marcel.
+Also pronounced as Marcel that was originally called MahaShaila.
+It is dedicated to motherly emotion with mother Devaki holding the child Krishna in her arms.

-The temple was originally located on Chorao Island that was then called Chudamani.
-Legend is that when Vasco Da Gama visited this temple, he fell on his knees assuming that this is the image of mother Mary.
-But was obviously annoyed when he discovered the otherwise.
-As per the temple website, Devakikrishna was the principle deity of Chorao island.
-And festivals like Shigmotsav would start only after invoking this deity on Chorao island.
+It was originally located on Chorao Island that was then called Chudamani.
+Legend is that when Vasco Da Gama visited, he fell on his knees assuming that this is the image of mother Mary.
+But was obviously annoyed when he discovered them otherwise.
+As per their website, Devakikrishna was the principal deity of Chorao island.
+And festivals like Shigmotsav would start only after invoking this deity on Chorao Island.

-From Chorao, this temple was initially shifted to Mayem near Bicholim.
+From Chorao, it was initially shifted to Mayem near Bicholim.
 And then to its current location in Marcel.

-Present temple probably dates to 1842 CE.
-On the left of the temple of Devaki Krishna is the temple of Ravalnath and together these temples are called Devaki Krishna Ravalnath temples.
-Ravalnath is a Shiva temple.
-And my little research says it is probably an incarnation of the Bhairon – the ugra rupa of Shiva.
+The present shrine probably dates to 1842 CE.
+On the left of the premises of Devaki Krishna is the shrine of Ravalnath and together these are called Devaki Krishna Ravalnath temples.
+Ravalnath is a Shiva shrine.
+And my little research says it is probably an incarnation of the Bhairon – the Ugra rupa of Shiva.

-Most temples in Goa belong to Shiva-Shakta sect so I was quite keen to know the history of Devaki Krishna temple.
-And my guess is that this temple may have its origins in the Bhakti movement that was pretty strong in medieval times.
+Most belong to the Shiva-Shakta sect so I was quite keen to know the history of the Devaki Krishna temple.
+And my guess is that this may have its origins in the Bhakti movement that was pretty strong in medieval times.
 When Bhakti poets took center stage in keeping Hinduism alive.

 Legend of Devaki Krishna

-Legend of Devaki Krishna temple though dates back to the days of Mahabharata.
-It is said that when Krishna & Balarama were fighting Jarasandha on the Gomanchala parvat, Devaki got anxious.
+The legend of Devaki Krishna though dates back to the days of Mahabharata.
+It is said that when Krishna & Balarama were fighting Jarasandha on the Gomanchala Parvat, Devaki got anxious.
 And she traveled all the way to Gomanchal.
 She, however, did not recognize Krishna as she only knew him as a child.
 So Krishna took a child form for her once again.
-And she lifted him in her arms and that is how they are worshiped by the devotees till date.
+And she lifted him in her arms and that is how they are worshiped by the devotees to date.

-Temple website has the detailed history of the temple as well as Saraswat Brahmins of Goa.
+Their website has a detailed history, as well as Saraswat Brahmins.

-No Photography is allowed inside any of these temples in Goa.
+No Photography is allowed inside.
 A few of them gave me permission to take a picture for this blog.
 While others asked me to take pictures from outside only.

-This phrase that I read on one of the temple websites sums up the Saraswat Temples in Goa – “Pillar of Shri Mangesh”, “Dome of Shri Shantadurga”, “Tank of Shri Nagesh”, “Square of Shri Mahalaxmi”, “Sthal (Spot) of Shri Mahalasa” and “Gana of Shri Kamakshi” elucidates the distinctive features of some of the temples in Goa.
+This phrase that I read on one of their websites sums up the Saraswat Temples in the state – “Pillar of Shri Mangesh”, “Dome of Shri Shantadurga”, “Tank of Shri Nagesh”, “Square of Shri Mahalaxmi”, “Sthal (Spot) of Shri Mahalasa” and “Gana of Shri Kamakshi” elucidates the distinctive features.

 - Dress conservatively.